anskyny10/phase4project/README.md

 7. Users can comment on projects and upvote
 8. Users can edit their own profile (including projects and interests)
 9. View About page for platform info
+10. Users can log out or delete their account?

 ## React Tree Diagram
 ![image](https://github.com/user-attachments/assets/148adfa6-f02b-44a2-be16-d22acfc7a903)